andreanstev/COVID-19_Indonesia_Data_Visualization/README.md

-I took the COVID-29 data from the data.covid19.go.id and convert it from JSON to CSV, so it can be easier to manipulate with pandas.
-Then I visualize the case data in time series plot so it will be easier to get the insight from the data.
+The COVID-29 data took from the data.covid19.go.id.
+The data then converted from JSON to CSV, so it can be easier to manipulate with pandas.
+The case data then visualized in time series plot so it would be easier to get the insight.